 This error is encountered when the offline and live databases are no longer in sync, and will cause the offline checkpoint process to fail.
 This error can be fixed by running the create-offline-db-from-checkpoint (or if that doesn't work then live-checkpoint script - which blocks live server), as described in Server upgrades.

 A.2.
 Emails not being sent

-The Powershell function send-email in Section 7.3.10, "SDP-functions.ps1" is the one used.
+The Powershell function send-email in Section 7.3.10, "SDP-functions.ps1" sends SDP emails.